-Rather than just putting your instructions in a text capsule, using the instructions capsule will improve the likelihood of getting your hub listed in a Google Featured Snippet (see tip# 14).
+Rather than putting your instructions in a text capsule, using the instructions capsule will improve the likelihood of getting your recipe listed in a Google Featured Snippet (see tip# 14).

 Most ingredients have the information on the label.
 When I can’t find the info I need, I search Google for "Nutritional Facts" and the name of the item.
 Excel makes it easy to adjust for the serving size.